 € | Lunch Only | Intimate Ambiance

-In the Alhambra complex, right next to the 14th century Nasrid Palaces and the Renaissance Palace of Charles V is the quintessential boutique hotel, from well before the term “boutique” become trendy.
+In the Alhambra complex, right next to the 14th-century Nasrid Palaces and the Renaissance Palace of Charles V, is a quintessential boutique hotel—from well before the term “boutique” become trendy.

-It has an old world vibe, with just seventeen rooms arranged around a central typically Andalusian patio.
+It has an old-world vibe, with just 17 rooms arranged around a typically Andalusian central patio.
 Here, you can enjoy a bit of peace and quiet in the shade of vines, listening only to the bubbling of the various fountains and the murmur of hushed conversations at other tables.

-Sit on a wicker chair and admire the brightly colored tables made from glazed ceramic tiles, or “azulejos”, bearing colorful geometric patterns taken from the Alhambra itself.
-Appreciate the flat red bricks, wooden beams and intricate ironwork.
-Then order up a few drinks, snacks or dishes with authentic local flavors that have all the taste of homemade.
+Sit on a wicker chair and admire the brightly colored tables made from glazed ceramic tiles, or azulejos, bearing colorful geometric patterns taken from the Alhambra itself.
+Then, order a few drinks, snacks, or dishes with authentic local flavors and all the taste of homemade fare.

 It’s an intimate setting, surprisingly so, given that the hotel is along the main thoroughfare between the main highlights of the Alhambra and the Generalife summer palace and gardens.
-So, please, don’t tell everyone, keep it a secret between you and me!
+So, please, don’t tell everyone.
+Let’s keep it a secret.

 Address: Calle Real de la Alhambra, 53